 • $20 million to help homeowners make urgent repairs

 Many people’s primary place of residence is still standing, but may require structural repairs to make it safe to live in.
-Grants of $5,000 per household are helping homeowners with urgent repairs.
+We have increased this grant to $10,000 per household to help with repairs to things like ceilings, floors, private generators, water tanks and septic systems.

 • $1.5 million for bereavement payments